 Motivated by the above observations, we propose to study \emph{whether the large amount of extra unlabeled data is inevitable for SSAT to achieve high robust accuracy}.
 The ultimate goal is to maximize model robustness while utilizing as few additional data samples as possible.
 Inspired by Zhang et al. \cite{zhang2020geometry}, which highlights the unequal importance of training examples, we argue that with limited model capacity, SSAT should also focus on critical points near the model's decision boundary.
-Specifically, we introduce three data selection strategies, including PCS, a simple approach that prioritizes unlabeled data points with low prediction confidence, and two advanced latent clustering-based selection schemes: LCS-KM and LCS-GMM, where we identify the most uncertain data in the model's latent embedding space based on the corresponding clustering technique.
+Specifically, we introduce three selection strategies, including PCS, a simple approach that prioritizes data points with low prediction confidence, and two advanced latent clustering-based schemes: LCS-KM and LCS-GMM, where we identify the most uncertain region in the model's latent embedding space using clustering techniques.
 The selected data points are then incorporated into the SSAT pipeline as the unlabeled dataset.
-In addition, we propose novel DDPM fine-tuning approaches with guidance loss inspired by our data selection schemes, including PCG, LCG-KM, and LCG-GMM, to further reduce the computation overhead of SSAT algorithms that require the pre-generation of synthetic data using diffusion models.
-Our data reduction schemes balance the ratio of boundary critical points and the remaining non-boundary points to avoid potential overfitting to the boundary distribution.
-By applying the aforementioned data reduction schemes, the high unlabeled data and computation requirements of SSAT can be significantly alleviated while largely preserving its robustness performance.
+In addition, we propose a novel generative method by fine-tuning a \textit{denoising diffusion probabilistic model} (DDPM) with guidance loss inspired by our data selection schemes, including PCG, LCG-KM, and LCG-GMM, to further reduce the computation overhead of SSAT algorithms that require the pre-generation of synthetic data using diffusion models.
+All our techniques are designed to be lightweight while balancing the ratio of boundary-critical points and the remaining non-boundary points, thereby reducing overall computational costs and avoiding potential overfitting to the boundary distribution.
+By applying our data reduction techniques, the high requirements for unlabeled data in SSAT can be largely alleviated.